 Consign Equipment for Auction

-The process begins with an initial consultation where sellers provide details about their equipment.
-HighTrac collects specifications, condition information, and photographs to create accurate auction listings.
-Equipment is then placed in an appropriate upcoming auction based on type and timing.
-During the auction, registered bidders compete, and the highest bid at closing determines the sale price.
-After the auction closes and payment is received from the buyer, proceeds are disbursed to the seller according to the terms of the consignment agreement.
+The consignment process follows defined steps.
+An initial consultation establishes equipment details including specifications, condition, and location.
+The auction company creates catalog listings with photographs and descriptions.
+Equipment is assigned to an appropriate upcoming auction based on category and timing.
+During the auction, registered bidders place competitive bids.
+The highest bid at closing determines the sale price.
+After buyer payment clears, proceeds are disbursed to the seller per the consignment agreement.

 Frequently Asked Questions